Orthognathic surgery, before and after photos are displayed with patient consent.

-Corrective jaw surgery, or “orthognathic” surgery, is performed to correct facial skeletal and/or dental irregularities.
-The word “orthognathic” is derived from two Greekwords – “ortho” meaning straight, and “gnathic” meaning jaws.
+Orthognathic surgery, or Corrective jaw surgery, is performed to correct facial skeletal abnormalities, misaligned jaws, and dental irregularities.
+The word “orthognathic” is from two Greek words – “ortho” meaning straight, and “gnathic” meaning jaws.
 Orthognathic surgery, performed by oral and maxillofacial surgeons, not only improves a patient’s smile and appearance, but also their ability to chew, speak and breathe.
-Other benefits may include the relief of facial pain, headaches, snoring and obstructive sleep disorders.
-While a patient’s appearance may be dramatically enhanced as a result of surgery, corrective jaw surgery is performed primarily to correct functional problems.
+Other benefits of jaw surgery may include the relief of facial pain, headaches, snoring, and obstructive sleep disorders, including sleep apnea.
+While a patient’s appearance may be dramatically enhanced as a result of orthognathic surgery, corrective jaw surgery is performed primarily to correct functional problems.

-Orthognathic surgery may reposition all or part of the upper jaw, lower jaw and chin.
-In some cases, other facial cosmetic surgery may be done simultaneously with orthognathic surgery.
+Orthognathic jaw surgery may reposition all or part of the upper jaw, lower jaw, and/or chin.
+Some patients require surgery of the upper jaw and lower jaw often called “double jaw surgery”.
+In some cases, other facial cosmetic surgery may be done simultaneously with orthognathic jaw surgery.

-Jaw or head injuries and birth defects may also affect jaw alignment.
+A jaw or head injury and birth defects may also affect jaw alignment.
 Orthodontic braces correct bite problems caused by tooth misalignment, and Orthognathic surgery corrects jaw misalignment.

 Conditions that may Need Orthognathic Surgery: